panzerdragoonlegacy/website/OVERVIEW.md

 ### Twitter

-The Twitter page is linked to the email address `support@panzerdragoonlegacy.com`.
-This is redirected to Chris' personal email and can be reconfigured via the Namecheap control panel if need be.
+The Twitter page is linked to the email address `panzerdragoonlegacy@gmail.com`.

 ### YouTube

-The YouTube account is owned by the Google account `panzerdragoonlegacy@gmail.com` for which a password reset email can be sent to `support@panzerdragoonlegacy.com`.
+The YouTube account is owned by the Google account `panzerdragoonlegacy@gmail.com` for which a password reset email can be sent to `support@panzerdragoonlegacy.com` or Chris' personal email.
 The YouTube channel can be managed via the administrator's personal Google account.

 ### Steam

 The Steam group can be updated via the administrator's personal Steam account.

+### Discord

+The Discord server owner is linked to the email address `panzerdragoonlegacy@gmail.com`.

 ## Additional Accounts